JamesFlare1212/FlareBlog/content/en/posts/cloudflare-workers/gravatar-cloudflare-workers/index.md

 ---
 slug: "gravatar-cloudflare-workers"
-title: "使用 CloudFlare Workers 反向代理"
+title: "Using CloudFlare Workers for Reverse Proxy"
 subtitle: ""
 date: 2023-01-15T21:31:42+08:00
 draft: false
 author:
   name: James
   link: https://www.jamesflare.com
   email:
   avatar: /site-logo.avif
-description: "Gravatar 的头像服务在中国大陆不稳定。除了使用一些公开镜像，我们还能自行建立反代。不过如果要自己建立反代，就需要服务器，这可能需要额外的成本，更重要的一个问题是，一般人的服务器只能在一个机房，所以地区之间的速度差异会很大，而不像 Gravatar 在全球都有 CDN。"
+description: "Gravatar's avatar service is unstable in mainland China.
+While we can use some public mirrors, we also have the option to set up our own reverse proxy.
+However, setting up a self-hosted reverse proxy requires a server, which may incur additional costs.
+More importantly, an individual's server is typically limited to a single data center, resulting in significant speed variations across different regions, unlike Gravatar's global CDN coverage."
-keywords: ["Gravatar","CloudFlare Workers"]
+keywords: ["Gravatar", "CloudFlare Workers"]
 license: ""
 comment: true
 weight: 0